4d/docs/website/translated_docs/fr/API/ZipArchiveClass.md

     </td>

     <td>
-      A callback formula that will receive the compression progress (0 - 100) in $1.
+      Une formule de rétro-appel qui recevra la progression de la compression (0 à 100) dans $1.
     </td>
   </tr></tbody>
 </table>

 In the *destinationFile* parameter, pass a `4D.File` object describing the ZIP archive to create (name, location, etc.).
 It is advised to use the ".zip" extension if you want the ZIP archive to be processed automatically by any software.

 Once an archive is created, you can use the [ZIP Read archive](#zip-read-archive) command to access it.